|1/350th sec F/2.8 @ ISO 400

 Both have great one-handed operation ability, advantageous for street photography, even shooting with an umbrella in one hand if it starts to rain.
-Improved over the GR D IV, the new GR now has instant access to ISO by using the ADJ toggle, and also has a dedicated white balance button on the main control wheel on the back.
+Improved over the GR D IV, the new GR now has instant access to ISO by using the ADJ toggle (the GR-D IV has this feature now with the most recent firmware update!), and also has a dedicated white balance button on the main control wheel on the back.
 These two functions are probably the most commonly adjusted parameters, and so should have a permanent home; unlike on the GR D IV, where I had to use up both custom function 1 and 2 for both WB and ISO control.
 In addition to the custom function 1 and 2 buttons, the new GR also has a side button below the flash pop-up switch as the custom effects button (B&W, Cross Process, Positive Film, etc.), although I decided to change it to SNAP focus distance adjustment.
 And that's the beauty of the Ricoh GR series digital cameras: it's very customizable, more than most pro DSLR's or ILC's.

 Even the three personal settings on the top dial (MY1, MY2, MY3) have more custom parameters than any other camera I've ever used.
 Everything from ISO, effects mode, focus mode, SNAP focus distance, display layout, exposure compensation, image size and type (RAW.JPEG, both), noise reduction, dynamic range is all stored in your 3 personal settings.
 Even more obscure parameters such as flash curtain sync, ISO step setting (1/3 or full stops), and custom function button usage are all remembered by MY settings.
 In fact, you can customize your camera so much that if someone else is handed your specific GR, they would be lost!
 That's either a good thing or a bad thing, but remember, the GR has a P mode and a full auto mode for newbies.